ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/12-singularity-mpi.md

 This concludes the 4 episodes of the course covering Singularity.
 We hope you found this information useful and that it has inspired you to use Singularity to help enhance the way you build/work with research software.

-As a new set of material, we appreciate that there are likely to be improvements that can be made to enhance the quality of the material.
+As a new set of material, we appreciate that there are likely to be improvements that can be made to enhance the quality of this material.
 We welcome your thoughts, suggestions and feedback on improvements that could be made to help others making use of these lessons.